-Correction to the Diagonal Gradients As detailed in 8.11, the correct transformation of the gradients to the diagonal representation includes contributions from the nonadiabatic coupling vectors.
-Using gradcorrect, these contributions are included.
+Correction to the Diagonal Gradients As detailed in 8.11, transformation of the diagonal representation requires contributions from the nonadiabatic coupling vectors or time derivative couplings.
+The two correction schemes are called nuclear-gradient-tensor scheme and time-derivative-matrix scheme.
+The nuclear-gradient-tensor scheme corrects the gradients with nonadiabatic coupling vectors.
 In this case SHARC will request the calculation of the nonadiabatic coupling vectors, even if they are not used in the wave function propagation.
+The time-derivative-matrix scheme corrects the gradients with the time derivative couplings.
+Using gradcorrect, gradcorrect ngt, or gradcorrect nac enables nuclear-gradient-tensor scheme; using gradcorrect tdm enables time-derivative-matrix scheme.
 In order to explicitly turn off this gradient correction, use the nogradcorrect keyword.